San7o/hive-operator/README.md

 You can select match conditions to filter which pods to monitor for a specific policy.
 All the match fields are optional.
 If none are specified, all pods are selected.
-The operator will log accesses to standard output with meaningful information, such as:
+The operator will log accesses to standard output with structured information, such as:

 ```json
 {